city41/neo-geo-dev-book/book/07-moving-a-sprite-around/index.md

+---
+chapterNumber: 7
-# Moving a Sprite Around
+title: Moving a Sprite Around
+status: rough-draft
+version: 0.0.1
+---

 Most of the code examples for the remainder of the book will have us gradually building up a simple game of breakout.
 The final game will look like this